sonic-net/sonic-mgmt/docs/testplan/BGP-Suppress-FIB-Pending-test-plan-T2-Chassis.md

 ```
 4. Announce BGP prefixes to DUT from one of T1 peer using exabgp.
 5. Execute BGP session restart by restarting all BGP sessions on the DUT.
-6. Verify BGP neighborships are reestablished.
+6. Verify BGP neighborships are re-established.
 7. Make sure announced BGP routes are in __queued__ state in the DUT routing table
 8. Verify the routes are not announced via __IBGP__ or __EBGP__ to any of the peers.
 9. Configure static routes then redistribute to BGP.
 10. Verify the redistributed routes are in the DUT routing table.
-11. Verify the static routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard as well as to all other T1 peers on the downstream linecards including DUT.
+11. Verify the static routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard.
 12. Send traffic matching the prefixes from one of T3 peer .
 13. Verify packets are not forwarded to any T1 peers of downstream line cards.
 And also make sure packets are forwarded to other T3 peers because of default route.
 14. Restore orchagent process on both asics by,